Kshitij-Sharma/ping_icmp_cli/README.md

 - ```sudo ./ping_icmp_cli www.apple.com```
 - ```sudo ./ping_icmp_cli 151.101.1.67```

+## Future Goals
+3. Some things I would like to work and add on to this application would be support for IPv6 as it can only handle IPv4 as of right now.
+My thought process was to use a flag in the command line to signify whether an IPv6 or an IPv4 address is being passed in, so that I could dynamically set the ListenPacket, and ResolveIPAddress to handle IPv6 based on the input flag, however, I struggled with syntax issues and proper package use.

 ## Requirements
 1. Use one of the specified languages
 Please choose from among C/C++/Go/Rust.
 If you aren't familiar with these languages, you're not alone!
 Many engineers join Cloudflare without specific langauge experience.
 Please consult A Tour of Go or The Rust Programming Language.